Brazilian hip-hop

-Brazilian hip-hop is a regional genre of hip-hop in Brazil.
-From its earliest days in the African-Brazilian communities of São Paulo and Rio de Janeiro, the genre has grown into a countrywide phenomena.
-Rappers, DJs, break dancers and graffiti artists are active across the complete spectrum of society blending Brazil's cultural heritage with American hip hop to form a contemporary musical fusion.
+Brazilian hip hop is a vibrant cultural movement encompassing rap music, breakdancing, graffiti art, and DJing across Brazil.
+Emerging in the late 1980s in São Paulo, particularly around São Bento railway station, the movement developed a distinct social voice by addressing racial inequality, police violence, and economic hardship in Brazilian favelas.

 History

 Precursors

 Many believe that even before the consolidation of the American hip hop scene, similar forms of rhythm and poetry were already manifesting in Brazil.
 The first form of poetic improvisation appeared in the northeast of the country (in the region of Teixeira, Paraíba) in the 19th century.
 Known as "repente" or "cantoria", it is a genre of Brazilian folk music practiced by a pair of singers known as repentistas who alternate themselves in the composition of improvised strophes following very strict patterns of metric, rhyme and thematic coherence.

 Also in 1964, the singer Jair Rodrigues released the samba song "Deixa Isso Pra Lá" ("Never Mind") which many consider to be the first rap song ever made in the country.